shabiel/MU3/README.md

-# MU3
+# Meaningful Use Stage 3
-Meaningful Use Stage 3 for VistA
+Meaningful Use Stage 3 for VistA, done under the auspices of WorldVistA.